yaman3bd/vue-vite-example/README.md

 ## Note
-try to build the lib usine vite version:
+try to build the lib using vite version:
 ```
 "vite": "2.4.3"
 ```